bpalmer4/readabs/README.md

 # readabs

-readabs is an open-source python package to download timeseries data from the Australian Bureau of Statistics (ABS) into a pandas DataFrame.
+readabs is an open-source python package to download and work with imeseries data from the Australian Bureau of Statistics (ABS), using pandas DataFrames.

 ---